 Labor.
 The airline industry is heavily unionized.
 The wages, benefits and work rules of unionized airline industry employees are determined by collective bargaining agreements.
 As of March 31, 2018, approximately 76.7% of our workforce was represented by the ALPA and AFA.
 Our pilots and flight attendants ratified new four-year collective bargaining agreements during calendar 2017.
 The agreements include rate increases for three years and two years, respectively, after the amendable dates.
-The new agreements are amenable following their four-year term and include labor rate structures for two years (flight attendants) and three years (pilots), respectively, after the amendable dates.
-The new agreements are amendable dates.
-The terms and conditions of our future collective bargaining agreements may be affected by the results of collective bargaining agreements may be affected by the results of collective bargaining negotiations at other airlines that may have a greater ability, due to larger scale, greater efficiency or other factors, to bear higher costs than we can.
+The new agreements are amendable following their four-year term and include labor rate structures for two years (flight attendants) and three years (pilots), respectively, after the amendable dates.
+The terms and conditions of our future collective bargaining agreements may be affected by the results of collective bargaining negotiations at other airlines that may have a greater ability, due to larger scale, greater efficiency or other factors, to bear higher costs than we can.
 In addition, conflicts between airlines and their unions can lead to work slowdowns or stoppages.
-A strike or other significant labor dispute with our unionized amployees may adversely affect our ability to conduct business.
+A strike or other significant labor dispute with our unionized employees may adversely affect our ability to conduct business.

 Competition.
 The airline industry is highly competitive.
 We compete principally with other regional airlines.
-Major airlines typically award capacity purchase agreements to regional airlines based on the following criteria: ability to fly contracted schedules, availability of labor resources, geographical infrastructure, overall customer service levels relating to on-time arrival and flight completion percentages and the overall image of the regional airline.
+Major airlines typically award capacity purchase agreements to regional airlines based on the following criteria: ability to fly contracted schedules, availability of labor resources, including pilots, low operating cost, financial resources, geographical infrastructure, overall customer service levels relating to on-time arrival and flight completion percentages and the overall image of the regional airline.
 We expect that, over the next five years, capacity purchase agreements representing up to 300 aircraft currently flown by our competitors on behalf of our major airline partners will expire by their terms and be subject to rebidding.
 In addition, our United Capacity Purchase Agreement expires with respect to 50 aircraft between June 2019 and August 2020.
 Our ability to renew our existing agreements and earn additional flying opportunities in the future will depend, in significant part, on our ability to maintain a low-cost structure competitive with other regional air carriers.
 See "Business-Competition."